NEWSROOM

 Hangout At The Hive

 Hangout at the Hive Senator John Curtis invites you to an informal, in-person opportunity to connect, ask questions, and share your perspective.
-Hangout at the Hive takes place every Wednesday from 9:00 to 10:00 AM ET in Room SR-B11 of the Russell Senate Office Building.
+Hangout at the Hive takes place every Wednesday from 9:00 to 10:00 AM ET in Room SH-502 of the Hart Senate Office Building.
 This weekly gathering offers a